elixir-ecto/ecto/guides/introduction/Embedded Schemas.md

 ## User Profile Example

 Let's explore an example where we have a User and want to store "profile" information about them.
 The data we want to store is UI-dependent information which is likely to change over time alongside changes in the UI.
-Also, this data is not necessarily important enough to warrant a new User `field`s in the User schema, as it is not data that is fundamental to the User.
+Also, this data is not necessarily important enough to warrant new User `field`s in the User schema, as it is not data that is fundamental to the User.
 An embedded schema is a good solution for this kind of data.

 ```elixir
 defmodule User do